Trae Young: Professional career

-Atlanta Hawks (2018–present)
+Atlanta Hawks (2018–2026)

 2018–19 season: All-Rookie honors

 On June 21, 2018, Young was selected with the fifth overall pick by his hometown team the Dallas Mavericks in the 2018 NBA draft, but was traded to the Atlanta Hawks, along with a protected future first-round pick in exchange for the rights to the third overall pick Luka Dončić.
 On July 1, 2018, Young officially signed with the Hawks.
 On October 21, in the Hawks' third game of the season, Young finished with a season-high 35 points and 11 assists in a 133–111 win over the Cleveland Cavaliers.
 On November 19, Young finished with a then-career-high 17 assists, 25 points and three rebounds in a 127–119 loss to the Los Angeles Clippers.
 On February 25, 2019, Young scored a then-career-high 36 points and made career high eight three-pointers in a 119–111 loss to the Houston Rockets.
 On February 27, Young recorded 36 points and 10 assists in a 131–123 overtime win over the Minnesota Timberwolves.
 He then surpassed his season high two days later on March 1, putting up a then-career-high 49 points alongside 16 assists in a high-scoring 168–161 quadruple-overtime loss to the Chicago Bulls.
 On March 31, Young scored a game-winner and had 12 points and 16 assists against the first-seeded Milwaukee Bucks.
 He joined Dončić in a unanimous selection to the 2019 NBA All-Rookie First Team.